-If you’re into e-commerce and you’d like to focus more on the entrepreneurial aspect of your business rather than dealing with day-to-day operations, then you might be attracted to the Fulfillment by Amazon (FBA) program.
+If you’re in e-commerce and you’d like to focus more on the entrepreneurial aspect of your business rather than dealing with day-to-day operations, then you might be attracted to the Fulfillment by Amazon (FBA) program.

 FBA is an outsourced shipping and handling solution that’s offered to Amazon sellers.
 People who take advantage of the program literally let Amazon do the heavy lifting for them.

-Here’s how it works: Amazon sellers register with Amazon’s FBA program.
+Here’s how it works—Amazon sellers register with Amazon’s FBA program.
 Then, they create their product listings on Amazon.
 After that, they prepare their products and ship them to an Amazon warehouse.

 From that point, Amazon handles all the routine tasks associated with fulfilling the orders.
 That includes customer service and returns.

-It Will Cost You
+1. It Will Cost You

-You’re going to spend money when you use FBA.
+There’s no getting around it—you’re going to spend money when you use FBA.

 Fortunately, Amazon makes it easy for you to analyze your income and expenses with FBA.
 Check out the company’s fee calculator.